Governments keep global climate deal on track despite U.S. pullout

 The Paris pact aims to limit a rise in average world temperatures to “well below” two degrees Celsius (3.6 degrees Fahrenheit) above pre-industrial times, ideally 1.5 (5.4F) to limit more droughts, floods, heatwaves and rising sea levels.

 But existing policies are on track to cause a rise of about three degrees (5.4F) by 2100.
-The Talanoa Dialogue would be a step toward tighter policies.
+The Talanoa Dialogue would be a step towards tighter policies.

 The Bonn meeting was under the shadow of Trump’s decision in June to withdraw from the Paris accord and instead promote the coal and oil industry.
 Trump doubts that man-made emissions are the prime cause of rising temperatures.